Last updated on August 8, 2025

 Stormchaser Mage | Illustration by Clint Cearley

-Magic is almost thirty years old and has over four million players (probably more) all over the world.
-To stay this popular, WotC does their best to improve the game by introducing new mechanics in every set.
+Magic is more than 30 years old and has over four million players all over the world.
+To stay this popular, WotC does its best to improve the game by introducing new mechanics in pretty much every set.
 This is a great way to spice things up so that players don’t get bored and always have new ways to enjoy the game.
-But not all mechanics are created equally, and some are more powerful than others.
+However, not all mechanics are created equally, and some are more powerful than others.
 Some are even called “broken” and never again seen in new sets.

-It’s time to go over one mechanic that’s been considered oppressive and has only been printed in a handful of sets to keep it in check.
+It’s time to go over one mechanic that’s been considered oppressive in a format or two and has only been printed in a handful of sets to keep it in check.
 Let’s dig into prowess and how this single word changed how Magic is played!

 How Does Prowess Work?